 Learning Independent Sleep

 Falling asleep independently is a skill all of us learn at some point in our lives.
 Some of us learn quickly and early in our childhood.
 Others take some more time.
 And some of us need extra help for one reason or another.
 You’ve heard about some babies “sleeping through the night” way earlier than yours.
 And you may wonder what you’re doing wrong.
-You’re ready to help your little one learn the skill of falling asleep without being fed, held, rocked, shushed, bounced, or pacified in another way (something we call “sleep props”).
+You’re ready to help your little one learn the skill of falling asleep without being fed, held, rocked, shushed, bounced, needing the pacifier or helped in another way (something we call “sleep props”).
 But, you need some reassurance that you’re doing it in the most gentle way possible.
 Check out our Breaking the Nightly Bottle Habit blog post to understand WHY it’s important to break these sleep props.

 The actual process of learning this skill for babies is the challenging part.
 Typically, with any change, babies will protest.
 As adults, we protest things we don’t like as well — but we have words to express ourselves.
 Babies can’t talk yet, so they let us know about their dissatisfaction the only way they can — by crying.
 The good news is, you don’t have to leave your baby alone while they navigate the steps of learning this new skill.

-Live Love Sleep’s Alternatives to the Cry It Out Method
+Alternatives to the Cry It Out Method

 Providing reassurance for your baby, most of the time, is helpful for both parents and babies.
 One of our alternatives to the cry it out method allows you can stay right next to the crib and provide comfort to your little one.
 Parents feel good about not leaving their babies alone.
 And babies are secure in knowing even though they’re uncomfortable because of the change, their parent is right there by their side and they’re safe.